milanvarady/Menu-System/docs/source/menu/usage.rst

 And at last :code:`"Quit"` which runs the built in function :code:`game_end()`.

-Here are some some tips:
+Here are some tips:
- * The :code:`ScriptRunner` can call built in functions as well.
+ * The :code:`ScriptRunner` can call built-in functions as well.
- * When creating a :code:`Controls` menu it's good to make the input system :code:`global`, so the menu can acces it easily.
+ * When creating a :code:`Controls` menu it's good to make the input system :code:`global`, so the menu can access it easily.
  * :code:`Controls` generates a new menu page for it's self so you don't have to put it in an additional menu page.

  .. _menu_presets: